Requirements for approved training and equipment

 This is included in the performance test

 There are international standards for inspection of boom sprayers, fan sprayers and most sprayers in greenhouses.
 The inspections are based on these standards when checking the sprays.
-A Swedish PAE inspection has three main components:
+A Swedish inspection has three main components:

 1. Checking the performance of the spray